ivanov/popular-front/README.md

 - [ ] after talk: clean up dependency on indexes for active message. too britle.
 - [ ] make the outgoing execute request valid, so it parses back into a Jmsg
+- [ ] clearing messages should reset focus to Nothing

 ### upstream cleanup